MARCH 15, 2018

 The Never a Spectator campus event is a unique opportunity for Pitt students to network with some of the region’s most prominent leaders.
 Students will join regional visionaries for an intimate evening and dinner reception devoted to sharing a vision for public service, inspiring action, and developing the pipeline of leadership needed to foster sustainable growth and regional transformation as Pittsburgh continues to evolve as on one of America’s premier cities.

-We are pleased to welcome 18 respected leaders, each of whom founded an organization that helped shape our city.
-Attendees will have the opportunity learn learn more about the process and challenges of moving an idea into action, as well as the impact the programs have had on the region.
-Lastly, the community mentors will foster an open discussion on current civic needs as identified by the students to further encourage leadership and engagement in our region.
-We will explore the development of organizations and programs that advanced the arts, music, outdoor living and human services in our region.
+We are pleased to welcome respected leaders from various sectors, each of whom have helped shape our region.
+Community mentors will foster an open discussion on current civic needs and foster dialogue on how to demonstrate courageous and ethical leadership in a polarized world.
 Pittsburgh is consistently hailed as one of the most livable cities because of the innovative programs, leadership, and caring spirit that each of the mentors have brought to the community.
-Please join us on March 16th for an intimate discussion with:
+To view this year's agenda click here.

 Is this event open to all students?